 Delightful Diversions Direct from Al Bayt Stadium

-Al Bayt Stadium is one of Qatar’s most intriguing and unique arenas built for the FIFA 2022 World Cup; constructed to resemble a traditional Bedouin tent of the nation’s ancestors, it is an extraordinary sight to behold.
-Throughout the 2022 tournament and beyond, many visitors to Qatar will travel to the stadium’s location to watch the football or catch a glimpse of this amazing structure.
-Though located the furthest from Doha in Al Khor, a factor that before the stadium’s assembly may have inhibited travel to this destination, visitors will not only get to admire the stadium’s astounding architecture, but they will also have the chance to explore the surrounding area.
-And, despite the distance from the country’s capital city hub, there are plenty of delightful diversions to investigate.
+Al Bayt Stadium is one of Qatar's most intriguing and unique arenas built for the FIFA 2022 World Cup; constructed to resemble a traditional Bedouin tent of the nation's ancestors, it is an extraordinary sight to behold.
+As such, many visitors to Qatar have and will continue to travel to the stadium just to catch a glimpse of this amazing structure.

-In this article, we will not only introduce you to Al Bayt Stadium but also aim to guide you to some of the top attractions around Al Khor.
-So, for the low-down on travel adventures outside the capital’s city limits, read on…
+In this article, we will introduce you to Al Bayt Stadium and guide you to some of the top attractions around Al Khor.
+So, for the low-down on travel adventures outside the capital's city limits, read on…

 Al Bayt Stadium

-Built on the outskirts of the coastal city of Al Khor, around 50 km from the centre of Doha, Al Bayt Stadium is quick and easy to reach via car, taxi, bus and a Metro/Shuttle Bus option.
-By road, visitors can reach the stadium in less than an hour on the Al Khor Coastal Road.
-By Metro, travellers simply need to hop on the Metro Red Line north to Lusail, then catch a Shuttle Bus from the station to the stadium.
+Built on the outskirts of the coastal city of Al Khor, around 50 km from the centre of Doha, Al Bayt Stadium is easy to reach within an hour via car, taxi or bus on the Al Khor Coastal Road.

-Those lucky enough to attend any of the World Cup matches at Al Bayt or to visit the stadium will also have the chance to see the city of Al Khor, relax on the many beaches around the city, try out various water sports, or explore some of the parks, farms and reserves in the area.
+Those lucky enough to visit the stadium will also have the chance to see the city of Al Khor, relax on the many beaches around the city, try out various water sports, or explore some of the parks, farms and reserves in the area.
 So, let's take a look at a couple of activities on offer:

 Baladna Farm and Park

-If you are in Qatar with family, then Baladna Farm and Park is a great destination to head to while in Al Khor or visiting the stadium.
-Originally a sheep and goat farm, the venue has expanded since 2017 to become one of the largest sheep and livestock (cows) farms in the Gulf and an exciting adventure park to boot.
+If you are in Qatar with family, Baladna Farm and Park is a great destination to head to while in Al Khor or visiting the stadium.
+Originally a sheep and goat farm, the venue has expanded since 2017 to become one of the Gulf's largest sheep and livestock (cows) farms and an exciting adventure park to boot.